PGCert Clinical Data Science / Course details

 Data Engineering

-This unit introduces you to data wrangling and provides you with an understanding of structured and unstructured data formats, how data is modelled in various commonly used database systems, as well as an awareness of data/cyber security.
+This unit introduces you to data wrangling (pre-processing) and provides you with an understanding of structured and unstructured data formats, how data is modelled in various commonly used database systems, as well as an awareness of data/cyber security.

 Maths, Stats and Machine Learning